PyO3/maturin/test-crates/cffi-pure/Readme.md

 # cffi-pure

-A package for testing a crate with cffi bindings with pyo3-pack.
+A package for testing a crate with cffi bindings with maturin.

 Read the [cffi guide](https://cffi.readthedocs.io/en/latest/index.html) to learn how to use the generated `ffi` and `lib` objects.